 How much administration is required?

 Standing order – There is absolutely no protection for the customer once the payment has been made.
-However, this can benefit the business due to the reduced level of customer comeback.

 Is A Direct Debit Or Standing Order Better Suited To Your Business?

 Standing orders work well if you are a very small businesses with less than 30 customers, have a close, trusting relationship with your clients, and only need to take fixed payment amounts.

 But Direct Debit is probably a better option if you have more than 30 customers and are looking to grow.